IGNW/ignw-gcp-project-creator/README.md

 # IGNW GCP Project Provisioner

 Creates a privileged service account and key for purpose of project admin.
-Private key is encrypted at-rest in remote state GCS bucket.
+Private and public keys are encrypted at-rest in remote state GCS bucket.

 ## Installion Requirements